Curriculum

 • A cycle of lessons for each topic, which carefully plan for progression and depth

-• Elaborative questioning to challenge pupils to apply their learning in a range of ways
+• Elaborative questioning challenges pupils to apply their learning in a range of ways

-• Focus on vocabulary, grammar and phonics that will allow pupils to manipulate the language for themselves.
+• Focus on vocabulary, grammar, and phonics, allowing pupils to manipulate the language for themselves.

 Latin is taught weekly in Key Stage 2 and from the Summer term in Year 2.